MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 ## Supplemental Materials

 ### Extension Booklet
-A booklet covering grammar and spelling has been designed to be used with this unit.
+An extension booklet covering grammar and spelling has been designed to be used with this unit.
 Available by contacting Theresa Jäger at [tjaeger09@gmail.com](mailto:tjaeger09@gmail.com).

 <img src="https://i.imgur.com/b5coB3O.png" width="25%" />